 What types of companies become Foundry Users?

 Below are snapshots of a few of the Foundry’s industry users, listed in no particular order.
-In addition to these examples, you can read about our various industry users’ work that has been featured in the Foundry’s news and science highlight sections.
+In addition to these short examples, you can read in-depth interviews with industry users who discuss why they became users and how their companies benefited.

 Seagate Technology